Yosemite West Property & Homeowners, Inc.

 You can also purchase address numbers from these places:

-The installation fo the new mailbox cluster is complete as of November 23, 2009.
+The installation of the new mailbox cluster was completed as of November 23, 2009.
 The cluster has 12 individual medium size locked mailboxes, one parcel locker and an outgoing mail slot.

-YWPHI is offering the mailboxes for sale to its members.
-The cost per mailbox is $160.
-This is a one-time fee based on our costs to buy and install the mailboxes, not an annual rental fee.
-Once you purchase the mailbox, it's yours to use and resell and you wish.
+YWPHI offered the mailboxes for sale to its members at a cost of $160 per mailbox; this was a one-time fee based on our costs to buy and install the mailboxes, not an annual rental fee.
+Once a mailbox is purchased, it's yours to use and resell and you wish.

-Mailboxes will be assigned on a first-come, first-served basis determined by when your payment is received.
-First preference will be given to ongoing YWPHI members.
-We cannot guarantee that there will be mailboxes for everyone who wants one.
+Mailboxes were assigned on a first-come, first-served basis determined by when payment was received.
+First preference was given to ongoing YWPHI members.
+All the mailboxes have been sold; none are available.

 Guests Visiting Yosemite West Property Owners